 When people think of visiting Los Angeles, the theater isn’t exactly on the top of their lists.

-Search around the Internet and you’ll find there’s a genuine consensus why tourists come to L.A.
+Search around the Internet and you’ll find there’s a genuine consensus about why tourists come to L.A.
+One major draw is the vibrant Los Angeles theater scene, which offers a wide variety of performances that cater to all tastes and preferences.

 “L.A.
 Theater” doesn’t come close to landing on this list.
 It not only gets trounced by moist roast beef sandwiches but also Pink’s Hot Dogs and Langer’s pastrami!
 But let’s face it.
 We’re not New York City or London.
 And yet, there’s an awful of lot theater happening here.